VaderDev/wish/README.md

 ## Wish - A CMake library for simplicity

-NOTICE: Wish was just created, documentation, features and more info will be coming soon
+NOTICE: Wish was just created, documentation, features and more info will be coming "soon"

 TODO: Documentation